bigbigmdm/SFP-Master/README.md

 To work with the programmer, connect the SFP module to the connector in the SFP adapter, connect the SFP adapter to the CH341A programmer device to the slot marked `24xx`.
-Connect the CH341A Programmer Unit to the USB connector of the computer and start the `SFP-Master` programm.
+Connect the CH341A Programmer Unit to the USB connector of the computer and start the `SFP-Master` program.

 ![Connection](img/connection.jpg)